serverlessworkflow/specification/specification.md

 To avoid these issues, the Serverless Workflow specification mandates that details about services and their operations be described using the [OpenAPI Specification](https://www.openapis.org/) specification.
-OpanAPI is a language-agnostic standard that describes discovery of RESTful services.
+OpenAPI is a language-agnostic standard that describes discovery of RESTful services.
 It is perfectly suited for defining every detail about how RESTful services and their operations should be invoked.
 It allows Servlerless Workflow markup to describe RESTful services in a portable way, as well as workflow runtimes to utilize OpenAPI tooling and APIs to invoke those services.